Apply for Global Public Voices

 We are working to identify the factors that make democratic institutions vulnerable to internal subversion and, more importantly, the conditions under which they are resilient.
 Relevant fields and areas of programmatic interest include communications, journalism and media studies, computer/data science and information, social sciences and humanities, development, business, international studies, public policy, law, and human rights.

-Applications for 2022 close on October 13 at 5:00 p.m.
+Applications close on December 1 at 5:00 p.m.
 ET.
 Please email Einaudi director Rachel Beatty Riedl with questions about the next Global Public Voices cycle.

 - Media and outreach training